seaweeddol/tdd-exercise/README.md

 ## Conclusion

-Feel free to keep going on this exercise, but only the first two test cases of Red-Green-Refactor!
+Feel free to keep going on this exercise, but only the first two test cases need to follow the Red-Green-Refactor pattern